Indians seek to clinch AL Central division for a 2nd straight year with Francona leading the way.

-Terry Francona won AL Manager of the Year for the second time in his managerial career.
+Last season, Francona won the AL Manager of the Year for the second time in his career.
 He won the award in 2013 also with the Indians.

 Francona has baseball in his blood.
 His father was Tito Francona who played for a number of teams, mainly for Cleveland and the Phillies.
 Terry played in college (University of Arizona) and was a productive MLB utility player for 10-years.
 He played one season for Cleveland.

-Despite all his managerial success in 16-years (1381-1209, .533) Francona was named Manager of the Year just once in 2013.
-He's more importantly won two World Series championships with Boston in 2004 and 2007 ending their long championship curse.
+Francona's managerial success in 19 years (1528-1306, .539) is evident in the #s and more importantly, won two World Series championships with Boston in 2004 and 2007 ending their long championship curse.

 If the Indians go the distance this season, Francona and Indians deserve accolades yet again.